SmartMobilityAlgorithms/GettingStarted/README.md

 # Introduction
 ---
-This repository is meant to the how and what we are going to do in these repositories.
+This repository is meant to be the how and the what of everything.

 ### Contents